 Please could any subject access requests, for retrieval or deletion of data, be logged through our Support Desk.
 This will ensure we have the request time and date logged, so as to abide by legislation requiring Inspiretec to respond to this request within 30 days.

-Our Support Desk will work closely with our Technical Services department to fulfil these requests within the required timings.
+Our Support Desk will work closely with our Technical Services department to fulfill these requests within the required timings.

 A key area for Inspiretec, both before the introduction of GDPR and on an ongoing basis is providing our employees with the required training to handle sensitive personal data, be it during new development, handling support queries and issues, or in day-to-day business activities.